Learn about how to keep your Webex meetings, webinars, events and training sessions secure for you and for your guests.

 When this setting is enabled, all attendees must have a user account on your site and be signed in to attend the meeting.
 Attendees who join by phone without an Attendee ID automatically get placed in the lobby.
 For information about how attendees can obtain a user account, ask your site administrator.

-To enable this setting, when you schedule a meeting, go to Unlocked meetings, select Guests can't join the meeting., and under
+To enable this setting, when you schedule a meeting, select Advanced options, and under Unlocked meetings, select Guests can't join the meeting.

 Require invitees to register for your meeting, event, or training session

 This feature is enabled during scheduling.
-To enable this setting in Webex Meetings and Events (new), go to , and under Registration select Require attendee registration.
+To enable this setting in Webex Meetings and Webex Webinars, go to Advanced options, and under Registration select Require attendee registration.

 To enable this setting in Events (classic) and Webex Training, when you schedule an event or training session, under Registration select Require attendee registration..